jonlpersson/ed-latimore/site/_drafts/how-to-increase-acetylcholine-best-drugs-and-supplements.md

 Furthermore, choline's ability to increase levels of acetylcholine has also been linked to enhanced focus and concentration, making it a popular choice among students and professionals alike seeking to improve their productivity and performance.

 There are five different forms of choline supplements sold on the market:

+### **Alpha-Glycerophosphocholine (Alpha GPC)**

+Alpha-Glycerophosphocholine is a choline-containing compound and a naturally occurring phospholipid found in the brain.
+It is 41% choline, making it the most choline containing supplement out there.
+(The other 59% is composed of glycerol and phosphate groups, as the name suggests).

+It is The most effective choline supplement.
+Easily absorbed.
+Has been shown to increase levels of acetylcholine in the frontal cortex region of the brain, which improves memory, judgment, and decision-making.